Shared Web

 Substitute your own username in the URL, and enter your web hosting username and password when prompted.

-The HTML and PHP files that make up your Website go in the public_html directory inside your home directory.
 You can preview your EE-hosted site at http://username.electricembers.net before your domain name has been pointed there.

 Logging in via SSH